Written by medical and health professionals for the understanding and treatment of Down Syndrome

 Jacob, a child with Down Syndrome, enjoying a family holiday and browsing in shops, like any other 5 year old child wouldJacob looking at books and watching TV at age 6 years - Down Syndrome doesn't stop normal development, but social attitudes do. - Jacob, a baby with Down Syndrome - Jacob at one year of age

-THANK YOU Jacob, a baby with Down Syndrome
+Jacob, a baby with Down Syndrome

 These people may be good resource people for you to, with your sone or daughter with Down Syndrome: